lishu/vscode-svg2/README.md

 A Powerful SVG Language Support Extension.
 Almost all the features you need to handle SVG.

+## Caution
+**There have been multiple reports that the minimization feature may break your SVG, and we are still looking for a better library replacement for SVGO, so back up your SVG documentation when using the minimize feature.**

 ## Features

 ### SVG Full Auto Completion.